villevaltonen/dev-notes/go/notes.md

     func foo() int
     // multiple return value list types surrounded by parentheses, the (result type, error) paradigm is a very common idiom func foo() (int, error)
-    // return using return keyword on its own can return addresses of local variables, automatically promoted from local memory (stack) to shared memory (heap) return
+    // return using return keyword on its own can return addresses of local variables
+    // automatically promoted from local memory (stack) to shared memory (heap) return
     ```
 - anonymous functions